Back

 What makes a perfect web design brief document?

-We all know how important good web design is.
-And an experienced design agency will be able to deliver a high-quality UI/UX for you.
-All you need to do is give them an understanding of your business and your vision, show corporate style elements, explain the goals and content of the site, and outline the project scope.
+We all know the importance of a good website design.
+And an experienced agency will be able to deliver a high-quality UI/UX for you.
+All you need to do is give them an understanding of your business and your vision, show corporate style elements, explain the website goals and content of the site, and outline the project scope.
 They’ll take care of the rest.

 Our guide to an effective web design brief

-At Purrweb, we have a universal website design brief, and most of the 300+ projects in our portfolio began with that specific design brief.
-We’ve tried several options and designed a balanced version that encompasses features of both the standardized and creative brief, so it can suit you even if you’re not well acquainted with the web design team.
+At Purrweb, we have a universal design brief for websites, and most of the 550+ projects in our portfolio began with that specific brief.
+We’ve tried several options and designed a balanced version that encompasses features of both the standardized and creative brief, so it can suit you even if you’re not well acquainted with the website design team.

 Here are some tips for bettering your web design brief template.